hamk7c0/vmwp_headless_controller/README.md

 List a virtual machine with Workstation on a Windows host .\vmwp_headless_controller.ps1 list

+Resetting a virtual machine with Workstation on a Windows host .\vmwp_headless_controller.ps1 reset [<VirtualMachineName>]

 Starting a virtual machine with Workstation on a Windows host .\vmwp_headless_controller.ps1 start [<VirtualMachineName>]